ppy/osu-wiki/wiki/Article_Style_Guide/zh.md

 All image file extensions **must** use lowercase letters, otherwise they will fail to load!

-It is suggested to add a subfolder for the images (e.g. `img/` for all and any images).
+It is suggested to add a subfolder for the images (例如 `img/` for all and any images).

 Images that are used in multiple different articles must go to the `/wiki/shared/` folder.
 Images that are used for one article are to be placed inside their folders for linking.